-Then add in the flour into the yeasty water.
+Then gradually add the flour into the yeast water.

-Next, insert the dough hook and mix until the dough is smooth and pulls away from the sides of the bowl.
-If you find it’s still a little too sticky… add a smidgen more of flour.
+Next, using the dough hook attachment and mix until the dough is smooth and pulls away from the sides of the bowl.
+This should take 4 to 6 minutes.
+If you find it’s still a little too sticky you can add a smidgen (like a teaspoon or two) more flour.

-Next, place the dough into the bowl and toss it around to coat and then use the dough to coat the entire bowl.
-Set the covered bowl in a warm place to rise for about an hour.
+Place the dough into the bowl and toss it around to coat in the oil.
+Use the dough to coat the entire inside of the bowl.
+Cover with a clean kitchen towel and place it in a warm place to rise for 1 hour.

-Next, shape it to form a classic “French loaf” shape.
-If I was serving this with a fancy dinner I would have brushed with an egg wash and make a few slits on the top with a knife for presentation purposes.
+Next, place parchment paper or a silicone mat into a large, rimmed metal baking sheet.
+Shape it to form a classic “French loaf” shape.
+Here, you can brushed with an egg wash if you’d like and make a few slits on the top with a knife.

-Next, shut the oven door (with the loaf inside) and heat the oven to 375°.
+Next, shut the oven door (with the loaf inside) and set the oven to 375°.
 As the temp slowly climbs, the bread will slowly rise and bake.